resttestgenicst2020/submission_icst2020/README.md

+# RestTestGen

+A new version of the tool, including its source code, is available at this repository: [https://github.com/SeUniVr/RestTestGen](https://github.com/SeUniVr/RestTestGen).

 # ICST Submission - RestTestGen

 This is the companion repo for the paper **RESTTESTGEN: Automated Black-Box Testing of RESTful APIs** submitted to ICST 2020.